|

 3. Peel and Stick Backsplash

 No more ugly dated backsplashes because of peel-and-stick solutions!
 I love these peel-and-stick backsplash tiles to help modernize a kitchen or bathroom.
-Super easy to apply, and just requires a little patience applying it.
+It’s great because you can make it really complement existing counter space.
+Super easy to apply and just requires a little patience when applying it.

 Making your rental feel like home can be tricky, but the following these tips can help.
 Apartment decorating ideas can be fun when you try this!